mcarton/libjsonxx/README.md

 Using a custom memory allocator
 -------------------------------

-Sometimes one needs to provide one's own memory allocator, libjson++ uses the same design as the STL to solve this problem, the json::object class is actually a typedef to a template class which makes it easy to customize the memory allocator to be used by the object.
+Sometimes one needs to provide one's own memory allocator, libjson++ follows the STL design, the json::object class is actually a typedef to a template class which makes it easy to customize the memory allocator to be used by the object.
 ```c++
 #include "json/object.h"